808universe/808universe.github.io/README.md

-# glassdragon-githubpage
+# 808universe.github.io
-the github page for the glaqssdragon client, because im too cheap to host it on 808notes.com and pay for it
+the github page for the clients of the 808universe, because im too cheap to host it on 808notes.com and pay for it